 The healthiest prenatal supplements with folate

-This is my top choice for a multivitamin with natural folate because it is made from a vegan and organic food blend.
-It is also gluten free, non-GMO verified, with no synthetic binders or fillers.
-The makers have also included organic ginger and lemon peel to help fight nausea.
-One tablet per day offers 600 mcg of natural folate which is 100% of what you need if you are pregnant.
+Garden of Life mykind Organics Prenatal once daily is the best choice for a whole food multivitamin with natural folate.
+This multivitamin is entirely organic, vegan, gluten free, non-GMO verified, and does not contain any synthetic binders or fillers.
+The Garden of Life makers have also included organic ginger and lemon peel to help fight the nausea commonly occurring in pregnancy.
+One tablet per day offers 600 mcg of natural folate which is 100% of what you need per day if you are pregnant.
 If you have a MTHFR variant, you will have a reduced ability to absorb all 600 mcg in which case I suggest that you use the Wholesome app to ensure you are also getting folate from your diet.

-This multivitamin contains 800 mcg natural folate directly from broccoli.
-The downside is that you have to swallow 4 tablets per day.
-While it is made with all whole foods, only some of them appear to be organic.
-It contains organic ginger and to help with nausea.
+This multivitamin contains 800 mcg natural folate directly from broccoli (non-organic).
+The biggest downside of this option is that you have to swallow 4 tablets per day.
+While it is made with all whole foods and many of them are listed as organic, it is not entirely organic.
+It does contain organic ginger and to help with nausea.
 If you have a MTHFR variant, you will have a reduced ability to absorb all 800 mcg of folate in which case I suggest that you use the Wholesome app to ensure you are also getting folate from your diet.

 Cost: $30.75 for a 1 month supply

-Thorne research has a a complete nutritional supplement for pregnant and lactating women.
-It is a vegetarian pill (not vegan).
+Thorne Research offers a a complete nutritional supplement for pregnant and lactating women.
+It is a vegetarian pill but not vegan.
 It comes with 90 tablets and you must take 3 tablets per day to get 1,000 mcg folate in the form of L-5-Methyltetrahydrofolate.
 This form is well-absorbed by the body and is not affected by variants in the MTHFR gene.
 Thorne specializes in reducing the risk of stomach upset by offering nutrients such as iron and folate in the form that is tissue-ready and more easily digestible.
 It includes 45mg of iron which is higher than the recommended amount of 27mg per day for pregnant women.
 If you struggle with anemia, and you have low folate levels, or are affected by a MTHFR variant, this is a great option for you.

 Cost: $39.34 for a 1 month supply